neilspell/JCC-Python/Python - Day_11 - Harry Potter RPG/4 Enhancements.md

 </details>

 ## 6 - Comments
-Please remember to add `# comments` to your code to explain what different sectiosn are doing.
+Please remember to add `# comments` to your code to explain what different sections are doing.

 ````py
 # Comments are really important to help understand what your code is doing.